Botanical Ingredient

 Did You Know

-The Aztecs called Mexican tarragon 'yauhtli' and used it as a ritual incense and medicinal herb.
-They reportedly blew the powdered plant into the faces of sacrificial victims as an anesthetic — one of the earliest documented uses of herbal sedation.
+The Aztecs called Mexican tarragon 'yauhtli' and used it as a ritual incense and herbal preparation.
+It was reportedly used in Aztec ceremonies as a calming aromatic — one of the earliest documented uses of aromatic herbs in ritual practice.

 Our Sourcing